-Separating the Louvre and the Place de la Concorde are the French formal Tuileries Gardens.
-With carefully tendered gardens, backdrops of some of Paris’s most famed attractions and walkways winding past fields of attractions, it is no wonder that people flock here.
+With carefully tended gardens, backdrops of some of Paris’s most famed attractions and walkways winding past fields of attractions, it is no wonder that people flock here.

 Statues and fountains decorate this busy, large public area bordering the Tuileries Gardens.
 On each corner of the octagonal square stands a statue that represents a French city.

 Then treat yourself to views from the ‘Roue de Paris’ Ferris wheel right beside you in the square.

 Feel like escaping city life for a while?
-Situated just 10 kilometres east from the heart of Paris, lying on 34 hectares, is this beautiful botanical park.
+Situated just 10 kilometres east of the heart of Paris, lying on 34 hectares, is this beautiful botanical park.
 Bring your picnic basket and maybe you’ll get to see a concert or exhibitions.

 Additionally, the Park also offers a mini-golf course for those inclined to swing a club!
 Bus stops are close by the entrance which makes getting there very easy.
-From May 1st to October 31st, expect to part with a couple of euros for entry.
+From May 1st to October 31st, expect to part with just a couple of euros for entry.

 We are always drawn to the gardens of a city, and if you are in Europe in springtime and love flowers then Keukenhof in Holland is a must for your bucket list.
 It is just magnificent and was a highlight of our Europe trip.

 Wander this famous 1.9-kilometre road stretching from the lower part, Place de la Concorde, to the upper part, the Arc de Triomphe.
-The Champs Elysees is considered as one of the world’s most famous commercial streets.
+The Champs Elysees is considered one of the world’s most famous commercial streets.

 Sainte Chapelle is a royal chapel with over 1000 dazzling stained glass windows recounting the history of the world.
-It used to be the residences of the Kings of France up until the 14th century.
+It used to be the residence of the Kings of France up until the 14th century.